cisco-open/libnasp/README.md

 ## Architecture

 Nasp is primarily a library that can be included in application code to provide service mesh functionality without operating proxies.
-But Nasp is also hybrid model in the sense that it still communicates with a central Istio control plane, and configuration is still declarative and centrally managed.
-The service dicovery, certificate management and configuration logic isn't handed out to the applications like in a pure library model.
+But Nasp is also a hybrid model in that it still communicates with a central Istio control plane, and configuration is still declarative and centrally managed.
+The service discovery, certificate management, and configuration logic aren't handed out to the applications like in a pure library model.
 These remain the same as with standard Istio - though somewhat limited in functionality.

 Therefore Nasp has a minimal component running in a Kubernetes cluster next to an existing Istio control plane.
 This component is called [Heimdall](./components/heimdall/), and it is the main entry point for a Nasp-enabled application to an existing service mesh.
 Heimdall automatically injects Istio configuration - like workload metadata, network and mesh settings, or where to receive certificates from - in applications that use Nasp.

-Nasp workloads can run in- or outside of the service mesh, or even the Kubernetes cluster.
+Nasp workloads can run in or outside the service mesh, or the Kubernetes cluster.

 ![Nasp architecture](./docs/img/nasp-architecture.png)